isomerpages/moe-concordpri/_departments/Science/Science.md

 <p><center><b style="color:#0000FF">Primary 5 - High Achievers</b></center>
 <img style="width:40%" src="/images/High Achievers.jpg">

 <p style="text-align:justify">It is a special programme that aims to nurture selected Science High Progress Concordians to be self-directed students with 21st Century skills such as Critical and Inventive thinking.
 We aim to inspire these students to learn beyond the MOE Primary Science Syllabus.
-This customised programme also provides opportunity for them to represent our school for&nbsp;Science competitions.
+This customised programme also provides opportunity for them to represent our school for Science competitions.
+<br><br>

 <p><center><b style="color:#0000FF">Primary 6 - PASS and ACE</b></center>
 <img style="width:30%" src="/images/Pass and Ace.png">